Max-Hutchings/Twitter-Clone/docs/Documentation.md

 Backend: Node.js with Express for building the RESTful API, complemented by MongoDB for data storage.
 User Authentication: JWT (JSON Web Tokens) for secure user authentication which is implemented through HTTP-only cookies for maximum security.

-- **Responsive Design:** Leveraging CSS frameworks like Bootstrap for a responsive and modern UI , adaptable to various devices.
+- **Responsive Design:** Leveraging CSS frameworks like Bootstrap for a responsive and modern UI, adaptable to various devices.

 - **User-Centric Design:** A streamlined user experience, with a focus on ease of navigation and intuitive design.
 Key features include a prominent Peep feed, easy account management, and a straightforward posting interface.

 - **Security:** JWT tokens are used for authorisation and security.
 They are stored within HTTP-only cookies to prevent cross-site scripting attacks.

-- **Scalability and Future Expansion:** React's component structure and our folder management ensures re-usable components for future expansion.
+- **Scalability and Future Expansion:** React's component structure and our folder management ensures reusable components for future expansion.
 The application's architecture is built with scalability in mind, allowing for the easy integration of additional features and user growth.

 ### Results
 **Achieved Results**